Kagamma/evil-script/docs/syntax.md

 d['a'] = 5
 // 'd' is no longer a valid array

+var a, b, c, d = 5, e, f = 34
+// Declares a mix of assigned and unassigned variables.
 ```

 - Strings are copy-on-write, while maps are passed by reference.